smartcatai/covidtm/README.md

 ## How do I use it?

 1. Clone the repo on your hard drive or just download the required TMX file(s) for your language(s) manually.
 2. [Upload](https://gyazo.com/94bca1f9b2d19044c8f89efc4320345d) the TMX to your CAT tool.
-(Note: Processing large TMs may take a few minutes.
-In Smartcat, you will be able to continue working and even using new entries while more are being added.)
 3. [Connect](https://gyazo.com/0568a3dd57ffc2a77c40f110d9e57c50) the TM to your project and use [concordance search](https://gyazo.com/5e13fd014b57948565e4f362717e2b54) to translate faster and more consistently.

+Notes:
+1. Processing large TMs may take a few minutes.
+A good CAT tool will allow you to continue working and using new entries as they are being added.
+2. Some of the entries currently seem to be erroneous.
+Most CAT tools should be able to weed them out while importing the other ones.

 ## How do I participate?